 Written by Steve Darn, Freelance Trainer, Izmir, Turkey

 The plans and worksheets are downloadable and in pdf format.
 Where indicated, there is also audio available to be downloaded.
 Audio is supplied in mp3 format.
 To download audio, right click on audio file in the Attachment below and save to your computer.
-If you have difficulty downloading the materials see the download section of the About page.
+If you have difficulty downloading the materials see the download section of the Help page.

 Copyright - please read